-The red imported fire ant (also known commonly as just fire ants) are probably the most common ant species we come across.
+The red imported fire ant (also known commonly as just fire ants) are probably the most common species we come across.
 The were originally imported from South America by accident in the 30’s and 40’s and have since spread over vast distances.
-This ant is best known for its painful bite and by the mounds they create in your yard.
+They are best known for their painful bite and by the mounds they create in your yard.
 They are not difficult to treat with the right control plan.
 Sometimes simply treating the mounds will eliminate the problem (assuming it is done on a regular basis), however, sometimes a broad spectrum granule treatment is required to eliminate large or problematic infestations.
-These ants are often confused with termites as they can build similar looking dirt tubes that go into walls.
+These pests are often confused with termites as they can build similar looking dirt tubes that go into walls.

 These are relatively new to the area in regards to the many other species commonly found in Texas.
 They are also one of the most difficult to get rid of due in part due to them breeding in very large quantities at an incredible rate.
-They can be recognized by long trails of red ants (smaller than fire ants) and when treated can create huge mound of thousands of dead ants.
+Theses pests can be recognized by long trails of red ants (smaller than fire ants) and when treated can create huge mound of thousands of dead ones.
 They were originally brought into the Houston area from South America through the ship channel.
-These ants typically trail along the sides of buildings, curbs, and in cracks in concrete (though they can be found everywhere).
-They like to get into electrical wiring such as in cars or A/C units and can cause major electrical damage.
-They are treatable as long as the proper pesticides are used as using the wrong kind can cause the ants to release a pheromone that makes more of the ants come (thus increasing the problem).
-These ants are also referred to as tawny ants or red crazy ants.

 There are several other species of ants not listed here that can cause problems.
 Should you have any kind of ant problem, please give us a call to schedule an inspection!

 For more information, follow these links: